What If the Condom Slipped Off During Sex?

 When we were having sex, my boyfriend pulled out and the condom stuck inside of me.
 Is this dangerous?

-The condom itself is not likely to be dangerous — though you'll need to get it out so it doesn't cause problems.
-Also, when a condom slips off, you are at risk for STDs and getting pregnant.
+The condom itself isn't likely to be dangerous — though you'll need to get it out so it doesn't cause problems.
+But when a condom slips off, you are at higher risk for STDs and unplanned pregnancy.

 Put your finger into your vagina and see if you can pull the condom out.
-If you are able to get it out on your own, check the condom to be sure it is whole and there aren't pieces still inside you.
+If you can get it out on your own, check the condom to be sure it is whole and no pieces are still inside you.
 If you can't remove the condom completely, or you're not sure it's all out, call your doctor or visit a health clinic right away.

 Even if you do get the condom out, you'll still want to see your doctor or go to a health clinic to be tested for STDs and pregnancy.
 Condoms are the only form of birth control that offers some protection against STDs and help prevent pregnancy.
 So when a condom slips off, that protection goes away.

-If you're worried about pregnancy and want to get emergency contraception, you can pick it up at the pharmacy.
-Or go to your doctor, nurse practitioner, or health clinic as soon as possible.
+If you're worried about pregnancy and want to get emergency contraception, you can pick it up at a drugstore.
+Or go to your doctor, , or health clinic as soon as possible.
 Emergency contraception can lower your chances of getting pregnant if you take it within 5 days after you had sex.

 *Names have been changed to protect user privacy.